You will need

 - Get some local newspapers.
 Look through and see if there are any stories about homelessness (or that feature homelessness).
 You may need to look at a few different papers (for example, the paper for your town as well as the one for your country).
 Ideally, you want a mixture of stories that frame it well and stories that don’t do such a good job.

-- Don’t worry if you can’t find any examples – we’ve put some in the ‘Example articles’ sheet.
-If you use this instead, print the articles the sheet links to.
+- Don’t worry if you can’t find any examples – we’ve put some at the bottom of this page.
+If you use these instead, print the articles that are linked.

 Evaluate the news